Last Updated on March 14, 2023

 In the United Kingdom, the guidelines differ slightly from the United States and Canada.
 Lion Mark eggs in the U.K. have been reviewed and accepted to be safe for pregnant women to consume raw, runny, or cooked (source: Egg Info).

-Therefore, based on these standards, over-easy eggs made from Lion Mark eggs would be safe for pregnant women.
+Therefore, based on these standards, over-easy eggs made from Lion Mark eggs would be safe for a pregnant person.

-Let’s discuss the guidelines for undercooked egg consumption during pregnancy in Australia.
+Let’s discuss the basic food safety guidelines for undercooked egg consumption during pregnancy in Australia.
 Similar to the United States and Canada, Australia recommends that the eggs be served fully cooked (source: Australian Eggs).

 Finally, New Zealand follows suit and recommends that pregnant women avoid consuming raw eggs (source: Ministry for Primary Industries).